dmose/mc-nodejs-docs/index.md

   one per line, with “dep:” at the beginning of such lines.
 Other schemes could be considered.
   </details>

-### Package selection
-While not fixed requirements these are a list of things to consider when choosing a module to vendor:
-* Size of module and dependency tree
-* Update frequency
-* Test coverage
-* Responsiveness to bugs and security vulnerabilities.
-* Random sample to evaluate likely code quality.
-* Does this inject any code into the final build or have any other inherent security risks?
-* Any general opinions of the module found in the Node community.

 See also https://blog.tidelift.com/how-to-choose-open-source-packages-well for more thoughts on this.